Alex-AK/lambda-notes/S11-api-node-express/middleware.md

     - Morgan : logger middleware, to show you who's using your API
     - CORS : cross origin resource sharing, enable cross site communication
     - Helmet : security layer
+      - without added security, the response sends information someone could use to exploit server
+      - helmet sends back generic headers that are more secure
 - custom build : functions we write to perform certain tasks

 ```